psychomita/psychomita/README.md

 ## 🧩 Fun Fact

-> ⚡ I make computers understand humans, teach algorithms to be clever, and still find time to overthink commit messages.
+> ⚡ I try to make computers understand humans, teach algorithms to be clever, and still find time to overthink commit messages.